 An overweight Pap is more likely to suffer from patella luxation and cardiac conditions, amongst many other weight-related conditions.

 Toy dog breeds are also prone to a health condition known as hypoglycemia, or low blood sugar, which can affect the Pap.
 To stabilize his blood sugars, it’s crucial to feed his daily food allowance across different meal sittings rather than in one hit.
 Symptoms include trembling, convulsing, and pale gums, which can be fatal if untreated.

 Always feed your pooch the best quality food you can afford.
 High-quality kibbles provide a well-balanced diet that covers every nutritional need of dogs in general.
 Meaning you do not have to worry about supplements or additional foods unless your vet states otherwise.
 Look for a kibble that is specifically designed for a toy or small-sized breed.
 This way, the kibble pieces will be small enough for him to enjoy.

-Although the Papillon’s coat is long and wispy in places, he is surprisingly simple to groom.
+Although Papillon’s coat is long and wispy in places, he is surprisingly simple to groom.
 He only needs brushing once or twice a week, focusing on the areas with longer hair.
-These include his ears, neck, chest, the rear of his legs, and tail.
+These include his ears, neck, chest, rear of his legs, and tail.
 These are the areas that are prone to matting.

 Thankfully, because he doesn’t have an undercoat, seasonal shedding isn’t an issue to be concerned with.
 A soft pin style brush is the best brush for the Paps grooming regime.